dipankardas011/dipankardas-portfolio/content/diary/Dec24.md

 * AKS Security Section
 * buildsafedev work
 * ksctl issue and code work started
+* Completed the one of the patent reads as well

 # Date 2024-12-16
 * reading about AKS Access and Identity